 App Attack is a weekly series where we search the App Store and Google Play Store for the best apps of the week.
 Check out App Attack every Sunday for the latest.

 In February, video game developer Built By Snowman released Alto’s Odyssey (a follow-up to Alto’s Adventure) — but only for iOS.
-The game, which takes Alto from the snowy climes to the majestic desert, will be available for Android starting on July 26, the developers confirmed.
+The game, which takes Alto from the snowy climes to the majestic desert, is now available for download on Android devices.

 For those unfamiliar with the mobile game, Alto’s Adventure mirrors the atmosphere of snowboarding.
 The player taps on the screen to navigate Alto through various elements while also completing goals and collecting rewards.
 It also includes stunning visuals that act as a calming force within a fast-paced game.

 With Alto’s Odyssey, lead artist and developer Harry Nesbitt and the team at Snowman — who refer to the collaboration as “Team Alto” — wanted to appeal to its existing fans as well as those who have yet to play the game.
 It was decided that mechanically, the game wouldn’t involve having to adjust to new control schemes.
 The ability to play comfortably one-handed was an important aspect of the game to adopt from its predecessor — making it more approachable and less complex for all types of players.

 Team Alto ultimately wanted to build on what became the central part of the DNA Alto — which gave an extreme sport like snowboarding a more relaxing flow through its design and controls.
 With its parabolic curves and propulsive downhill motion, the game allows you to build up speed, gain points, and crush obstacles in a way that doesn’t feel like you’re doing too much at once.